RitchieLab/LocoColoc/README.md

 * -*cql* In progress.
 Mutually exclusive with ColocQuiaL flag.
 * -*f* Path to JSON input file containing params.
 GLC example and template found in ./GLC.
 In progress for cql

+## Gene-Level-Coloc Example Input & Template Files
+In the GLC folder, there are two JSON files: one example_input file, and one blank input template file.
+All paths for file/folder variables in these JSON files should be specified relative to the LocoColoc folder where the script is.